MCV-Software/socializer/doc/manual.md

 * Create: opens a menu where you can create a new album.
 At the moment, only audio and video albums are supported.
 * Delete: opens a menu where you can delete an already existing album owned by yourself.
 Only audio and video albums are supported at this time.
+* blacklist: Opens a dialog which allows you to manage blocked people on VK.
 * Preferences: Opens a dialogue which lets you configure settings for the entire application.

 ### Me menu